Trace and Kunneth formulas for singularity categories and applications: Invariant vanishing cycles

 \end{df}

-The main result of this section is the following proposition, relating the $I$-invariant convolution of vanishing cycles on $X$ and $Y$ to the dualizing complex of $Z$.
+The main result of this section is the following proposition, relating the $\mathrm{I}$-invariant convolution of vanishing cycles on $X$ and $Y$ to the dualizing complex of $Z$.
 It can be also considered as a computation of the $\ell$-adic realization of the $\s$-category $\Sing(Z)$ of singularities of $Z$. \\ Note that, as $X$ and $Y$ are generically smooth over $S$, so is $Z$, and thus the 2-periodic $\ell$-adic fundamental class map $\eta_Z : \Ql(\beta) \longrightarrow \omega_Z(\beta)$ of Lemma \ref{fund} is an equivalence over the generic fiber.
-Therefore, $\omega_Z^o$ is supported on $Z_s$, and can be considered canonically as an object in $\D_c(Z_z,\Ql)$.
+Therefore, $\omega_Z^o$ is supported on $Z_s$, so that it can (and will) be considered canonically as an object in $\D_c(Z_s,\Ql)$.

-\begin{prop} With the above notations and assumptions, there is a canonical equivalence in $D_c(Z_s,\Ql(\beta))$. \end{prop}
+\begin{thm} With the above notations and assumptions, there is a canonical equivalence in $D_c(Z_s,\Ql(\beta))$. \end{thm}

-\textbf{Proof.} The proof of this proposition will combine various exact triangles together with an application of Gabber's K\"unneth formula for nearby cycles.
+\textbf{Proof.} The proof of this theorem will combine various exact triangles together with an application of Gabber's K\"unneth formula for nearby cycles.

-To start with, the vanishing cycles $\nu_Z$ of $Z$ sits in an exact triangle in $\D_c^I(Z_s,\Ql)$ where $\psi_Z=\psi_Z(\Ql)$ is the complex of nearby cycles of $Z$ over $S$.
-According to \cite[Lemma 5.1.1]{bb} or \cite[4.7]{illpadique}), we have a natural equivalence in $\D_c^I(Z_s,\Ql)$, induced by external product
+To start with, the vanishing cycles $\nu_Z$ of $Z$ sits in an exact triangle in $\D_c^\mathrm{I}(Z_s,\Ql)$ where $\psi_Z=\psi_Z(\Ql)$ is the complex of nearby cycles of $Z$ over $S$.
+According to \cite[Lemma 5.1.1]{bb} or \cite[4.7]{illpadique}), we have a natural equivalence in $\D_c^\mathrm{I}(Z_s,\Ql)$, induced by external product

-The object $\nu_Z$ then becomes the cone of the tensor product of the two morphisms in $\D_c^I(Z_s,\Ql)$
+The object $\nu_Z$ then becomes the cone of the tensor product of the two morphisms in $\D_c^\mathrm{I}(Z_s,\Ql)$

 where $p$ and $q$ are the two projections from $Z$ down to $X$ and $Y$, respectively.
-Now, cones of tensor products are computed via the following well known lemma (see \ref{conetensorproof} for a proof).
+Now, cones of tensor products are computed via the following well known lemma.

 \begin{lem} Let $\mathcal{C}$ be a stable symmetric monoidal $\s$-category, and

 two morphisms.
 Let $C(u)$ be the cone of $u$, $C(v)$ be the cone of $v$, and $C(u\otimes v)$ the cone of the tensor product $u\otimes v : x \otimes x' \rightarrow y \otimes y'$.
 Then, there exists a natural exact triangle